What Is A Leo Cut Diamond?

-When it comes to finding the perfect diamond buyer, it pays to work with the diamond experts.
 In 2012, WP Diamonds was founded to provide a high-end, trustworthy and competitive diamond selling process.
 Our team of GIA trained gemologists and dedicated client managers are committed to getting you the highest offers on your diamonds.

 Unlike many diamond buyers with long selling processes and hidden fees, selling to WP Diamonds is so easy and fast that the entire selling process can take as little as 24 hours, without a penny deducted in fees.
 We buy your jewelry outright with immediate payment.
 It’s easy to see why we have an A+ with the BBB and hundreds of outstanding customer reviews.

 - Complete our online form to get your price quote.